 You might think that it’s unusual for a dishwasher to smell bad as it should be “self-cleaning”, but it makes sense: all the food and grease that’s being washed off dishes have to go somewhere, and not all of it will drain away.
 At a minimum, you should be cleaning your dishwasher once a month.
 Check your drain at the bottom of the dishwasher daily for utensils and at least weekly to remove any bits of food too large to drain.
 Monthly clean the dishwasher by running a full hot water cycle with a mug of white vinegar in the top rack.
 Follow with a cup of baking soda sprinkled in bottom of the dishwasher and a short hot water cycle.
 This will keep your dishwasher fresh and clean.

 A refrigerator can smell because of the food we place in it.
 If food is forgotten and spoils, you can have a smell even after the offending item is thrown away.
 Deep clean your refrigerator by removing all items and cleaning the inside with a thick paste of baking soda and water.
 Rinse with clean water and dry.
-Frequently maintain the fridge by wiping up spills with Homemade Citrus Cleaner or white vinegar and water.
+Frequently maintain the fridge by wiping up spills with white vinegar and water.
 Place an open box of baking soda in the back of the refrigerator to absorb odors.
 If you want to add a pleasant aroma, place a cotton ball soaked in vanilla in the back of the refrigerator.

 The oven is another area of the kitchen which can produce lingering odors from baked on grease.
 Clean your oven regularly.
 I use an aluminum liner on the bottom of the oven to catch spills.
 Periodically I recycle the liner and replace it with a new one.
 I don’t use the non-stick liner because it outgasses as the oven heats up.
 I avoid strong chemicals as much as possible.
 Use a natural, eco-friendly method to clean.
 Use 1/2 cup of baking soda to about 3 tablespoons water to make a spreadable paste.
 Wearing gloves, spread paste all over oven interior avoiding heating elements.
 Leave it for 12 hours or overnight.
 Wipe down interior walls.
 Spritz vinegar on any patches of baking soda.
 If you need to scrape, use a spatula.
 Use more vinegar or water as needed to wipe interior clean.